fractaldotbox/civ-ai-ethglobal/README.md

 [Introductory Deck](https://docs.google.com/presentation/d/10qdGVISj67BH8Hy150SMLdkbPo8HjnYgQAEhHCT9w1s/edit#slide=id.p).

 Welcome to CivAI!
-This project is an Autonomous World, a simulation game where AI agents compete with each other to research Artificial General Intelligence (AGI).
+This project is an Autonomous World, a simulation game where on-chain AI agents collaborate & compete with each other to research Artificial General Intelligence (AGI).
 Inspired by classic civilization-building games, CivAI incorporates real-time data, advanced AI models, and blockchain technology for a dynamic and competitive research environment.
 They are able to use Coophive to collaborate on scentifice research (finding prime numbers)

 Motivation of the simulation is to explore how on-chain reputations can affect interactions of AI agent, and how to foster collaborations.